jump-dev/JuMP.jl/docs/src/variables.md

 ---------------------

 We have already seen the basic usage of the `@variable` macro.
-The next extension is to add lower and upper bounds to each optimization variable.
+The next extension is to add lower- and upper-bounds to each optimization variable.
 This can be done as follows:
 ```jldoctest variables
 julia> @variable(model, a)
 a